 The properties of an RNRZ-L bit stream are similar to the properties of a pseudo-random sequence.
-A 15-stage RNRZ-L encoder will generate a maximal length pseudo-random sequence of $2^{15}$ -1 (32,767) bits if the input data consists only of zeros and there is at least a single one in the shift register.
+A 15-stage RNRZ-L encoder will generate a maximal length pseudo-random sequence of 2^{15} -1 (32,767) bits if the input data consists only of zeros and there is at least a single one in the shift register.
 A maximal length pseudo-random sequence is also generated when the input data consists only of ones and the shift register contains at least a single zero; however, if the shift register contains all zeros at the moment that the input bit stream is all zeros, the RNRZ-L output bit stream will also be all zeros.
-The converse is also true, meaning that when the shift register is filled with ones and the input bit stream is all ones, the RNRZ-L output bit stream will also be all zeros.
-The contents of the shift register does not change and the output data is not randomized; however, the randomizer is not permanently locked-up in this state because a change in the input data will again produce a randomized output.
-In general, if the input bit stream contains runs of X bits without a transition with a probability equal to (2-15 • p(X)).
+The converse is also true, meaning that when the shift register is filled with ones and the input bit stream is all ones, the RNRZ-L output bit stream will also be all ones.
+In these two cases, the contents of the shift register does not change and the output data is not randomized; however, the randomizer is not permanently locked-up in this state because a change in the input data will again produce a randomized output.
+In general, if the input bit stream contains runs of X bits without a transition with a probability of occurrence of p(X), the output will contain runs having a length of up to (X+15) bits with a probability equal to $(2^{-15} \bullet p(X))$.
 Therefore, the output can contain long runs of bits without a transition, but the probability of occurrence is low.

 The RNRZ-L bit stream is decoded (derandomized) by adding (modulo-2) the reconstructed RNRZ-L bit stream to the modulo-2 sum of the outputs of the 14th and 15th stages of the shift register.
-The reconstructed RNRZ-L bit stream is the input to the shift register (see Figure D-3).
+The reconstructed RNRZ-L bit stream is the input to the shift register (see Figure A.2-3).
 The RNRZ-L data that is reproduced using the reverse playback mode of operation is decoded by adding (modulo-2) the reconstructed RNRZ-L bit stream to the modulo-2 sum of the outputs of the 1st and 15th stages of the shift register.
 The net effect is that the decoding shift register runs "backwards" with respect to the randomizing shift register.

-Figure D-3.
+Figure A.2-3.
 Randomized NRZ-L decoder block diagram